 - Be sure to check the countries and regions where its use is allowed, and use the function in accordance with the laws and regulations of the country or region. - Make sure the GP-E2 firmware is updated to Ver.
 2.0.0 or later.
 Firmware updating requires an interface cable.
-For updating instructions, visit the Canon website. - The cable included with the GP-E2 cannot be used to connect the camera to the GP-E2. - The digital compass cannot be used with the camera, and the shooting direction is not recorded.
+For updating instructions, visit the Canon website. - The cable cannot be used to connect the camera to the GP-E2. - The digital compass cannot be used with the camera, and the shooting direction is not recorded.